MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 - Secure - All assets are stored in PoS-BFT-DAG distributed network
 - Fast - More than 1,000,000 TPS capacity with a final confirmation time of under 1 second.
-- Powerful - Supported 32 blockchians, such as BTC, ETH, XMR.
+- Powerful - Supported 32 blockchains, such as BTC, ETH, XMR.
 - Free - No transaction fee.
 - Privacy - End to end encrypted messages.